jnozzi/cocoadev.com/markdown/NSViewProblem.md

 ----

 The code in drawRect: is going to cause you problems in more ways than one.
-For the time being, it immediately leaks the General/NSString instance that you create with     General/NSString *theLensName = General/[[NSString alloc] init]; since in the very next line you point     theLensName at the instance returned from     [theLens name].
-The variable     theLensName is a pointer to an instance of General/NSString, but it can point to any instance you decide to give it.
+For the time being, it immediately leaks the NSString instance that you create with     NSString *theLensName = [[NSString alloc] init]; since in the very next line you point     theLensName at the instance returned from     [theLens name].
+The variable     theLensName is a pointer to an instance of NSString, but it can point to any instance you decide to give it.
 As soon as the     theLensName = [theLens name]; line executes, the instance from the previous line (which has an address different from the one returned by     [theLens name]) will be lost forever, and with no hope of ever being able to release it.
 So never do something like this.
 Never.
 Never.
 Never.

-We have no idea what the instance of General/NSString will come back from     theLensName = [theLens name];.
+We have no idea what the instance of NSString will come back from     theLensName = [theLens name];.
 According to your testimony, it is nil.
 It means the instance of Lens from which you are trying to get the name is not properly initialized.

-For those reasons alone, I recommend you review your tutorials on General/ObjectCreation and General/MemoryManagement.
+For those reasons alone, I recommend you review your tutorials on ObjectCreation and MemoryManagement.
 There are many good ones.
 These subjects stand at the core of anything you will do in your future Cocoa programming, and you must master them yourself.

 To answer your formal question, it will be not be possible, unless you reveal the code for how your Lens object is created.
 Do you give it a default name in its     init method?
-There is another General/MemoryLeak problem in the code above, since you create General/AnObject of the Lens class in your view's initWithFrame: method.
-You would release that one if you ever called setTheLens, but the new instance that you retain there will never be released, which you would do in the cleanup code for your General/NSView subclass.
+There is another MemoryLeak problem in the code above, since you create AnObject of the Lens class in your view's initWithFrame: method.
+You would release that one if you ever called setTheLens, but the new instance that you retain there will never be released, which you would do in the cleanup code for your NSView subclass.
 Whatever Lens object you are passing into setTheLens: is NOT the one you create in the initWithFrame: method.
 You never call     setTheLens: in the code we see above.

-What in the world do you mean by *Clearly the object is being passed to my General/NSView subclassed object*?
-You create an General/InstanceObject of the Lens class within your General/NSView subclass.
+What in the world do you mean by *Clearly the object is being passed to my NSView subclassed object*?
+You create an InstanceObject of the Lens class within your NSView subclass.
 You could indeed pass in a Lens object, but we don't see you do it.
 Not "clearly", anyway.

-So, no, you do not at first glance have an General/NSViewProblem, even though your problem is occurring inside an General/NSView subclass.
-You have a basic problem in understanding General/ObjectCreation and initialization.
+So, no, you do not at first glance have an NSViewProblem, even though your problem is occurring inside an NSView subclass.
+You have a basic problem in understanding ObjectCreation and initialization.

-This discussion should eventually be moved to a page with a title like General/MemoryManagementQuestion.
+This discussion should eventually be moved to a page with a title like MemoryManagementQuestion.

 ----